 - over 3,000 wage violations are reported each year to Florida’s branch of the Labor Department’s Wage & Hour Division

 Despite these troubling numbers, and knowing that wage theft is epidemic throughout Florida, the state’s Attorney General hasn’t brought a single civil lawsuit against any employer for breaking Florida’s minimum wage act, since the constitutional amendment was enacted in 2004.
 That is still true.
 Florida’s current Attorney General, Pam Bondi, has declined to pursue every complaint filed by an employee over wage theft since being elected in 2010.
 Bondi was re-elected, with 55% of the vote, in 2014.

-Florida Counties, Cities Fight Wage Theft With New Rules
+FL Counties, Cities Fight Wage Theft With New Rules

 This problem has become so big in Florida that many counties and cities are stepping up to protect workers from wage theft, since the state itself has thus far failed to pass legislation curbing wage and hour violations, or enforce the ones that are on the books.
 In Pinellas County, for example, the County Commission passed its own wage theft ordinance in 2015, providing workers with a low-cost way to enforce their rights to the minimum wage and overtime.